tranquilopt/angular-tauCharts/README.md

 # angular-tauCharts
-Angular Module with Provider and Directive for tauCharts
+Angular Module with Service for tauCharts

 ##Changelog
-###v.0.0.1
+### v.1.0.0
-- *On Development*
+- Runs tauCharts on Angular context.